edogawa-liang/113-2_Research/README.md

 - stage1\: Node regression for explainer, used for subgraph selection
 - baselineResult\: Node classification for baseline approach (random, Explainer)
 - stage2_expsubg\: explanation subgraph for selected node (base on stage1 models)
+- remove_from_GNNExplainer\: Node classification for remove subgraph from GNNExplainer